lucasnv/gobase/README.md

 ## TODO

+- I have to finish to create an example to create an user, and get an user.
+I have to implement mongo and memory storage
 - Delete tool boundedcontext.
 - delete internal folder and move everything into share/infrastructure
-- Create an example to create an user, and get an user.
 - move http server to share/infrastructure
 - Create a folde into cmd folder one per entrypoint (api, cli, etc)
 - Take a look on make commands like lint-prepare and lint (make a intallation and it's not necesary)